 During the Event, Prioritize Your Time

 Take a few minutes before you enter the room to review the list of attending companies.
 Highlight and prioritize those you are most interested in so you can organize your time efficiently.
 Instead of standing in line to talk to a particular employer, circulate and come back later.

 First Impressions Are Lasting Impressions

 Dress and act professionally.
-As always, good grooming is essential.
-Avoid anything distracting, like too much jewelry, heavy makeup, or a messy hairstyle.
-For business occasions, the look should be tailored.
+Wear what makes you feel confident.
 Walk confidently with good posture.
 Make direct eye contact and shake hands firmly.

 Consider the Career Fair as "round one" of a job interview.
 Show interest and enthusiasm by smiling and speaking clearly.
 Have a positive greeting: "Hello, I'm Chris Smith.
 I'm a management major and will graduate in May.
 I'm glad to see your company here and would like to ask you about..."

 Increase your knowledge of industry trends, job options, career paths, training programs, and other information that can help you make a wise career decision.
 Answer questions clearly and concisely.
 There may be many people in line behind you, so you don't want to take up too much time.
 Concise answers also show that you are well prepared.
 Save your questions on salary and fringe benefits until the company has expressed a clear interest in you.
 Ask if they are collecting resumes and business cards because you will want to follow up on interesting leads.
 Thank them for their time.

 You may miss out on possible opportunities if you pass up an employer because of preconceived ideas.
 Many technical firms offer non-technical positions, and vice-versa.
 You'll be surprised how many employers are looking for candidates with a solid liberal arts background, and internship or co-op experience.